axtux/CryptoCurrency/README.md

 The user has to give a login and a password to use the wallet.
 If the user doesn't exist, a new wallet for this user is automatically created ant the wallet download the blockchain.
 Otherwise, the user is connected to his wallet and the blockchain is updated.

 If the wallet countains some coins, the user is able to make some transactions.
-The network doesn't allow transactions of 0 coin or negative transactions (ie Alice sent -3 coins to Bob is not possible).
+The network doesn't allow transactions of less than 1 coin or negative transactions (ie Alice can not send -3 coins or 0.5 to Bob).
+Obviously, he can not sent more coins than he has in his wallet.

+To make a transaction, the user must type the command 'transaction'.
+Then he has to specify the address of the receiver and the amount he wants to send.
-Before each transaction, a new adress (a public key and a private key) is generated for the wallet.
-Once the transaction is done, the new adress is stored in the local database.
+If the transaction fullfill the conditions of the above paragraph, a new adress (a public key and a private key) is generated for the wallet.

+After those steps, the transaction is submitted to a relay node and the new adress of the wallet is stored in the local database.